Who we are

-The Scottish Fiscal Commission currently comprises two Commissioners.
-Commissioners have executive responsibility for core functions, including the judgements reached in its forecasts and abide by a Code of Conduct (0.5MB PDF).
+The Scottish Fiscal Commission comprises four Commissioners.
+Commissioners have executive responsibility for core functions, including the judgements reached in its forecasts.

-Susan Rice DBE, a Chartered Banker, is inter alia Chairman of Scottish Water, President of the Scottish Council of Development and Industry, non-executive director of J Sainsbury, the Banking Standards Board, and a lay member of Court of Edinburgh University.
+Susan Rice DBE, a Chartered Banker, is inter alia Chair of Scottish Water, President of the Scottish Council of Development and Industry, Chair of the Banking Standards Board, senior independent director of J Sainsbury, and a lay member of Court of Edinburgh University.
+Previously, she was Chief Executive, then Chair, of Lloyds TSB Scotland plc, the first woman to head a UK clearing bank, Managing Director of Lloyds Banking Group, and Director of the Bank of England.
 Before that, she was senior Vice President at NatWest Bancorp in New York and, earlier, a dean at Yale and Colgate Universities in America and a published medical researcher.
-She has been senior independent director and chaired the Remuneration Committee of FTSE 30 Previously, she was Chairman and Chief Executive of Lloyds TSB Scotland plc, the first woman to head a UK clearing bank, and Managing Director of Lloyds Banking Group.

 Professor Alasdair Smith

 Alasdair Smith joined the University of Sussex as a Professor of Economics in 1981.
 His academic work focuses on the effects of international trade on competition, growth and the distribution of income and he has written extensively on the effects of the single European market and EU enlargement on competition.
 He was Vice-Chancellor of the University of Sussex from 1998 to 2007.
 He was a Deputy Chair of the Competition Commission and then an Inquiry Chair at the Competition and Markets Authority (CMA) from 2012 to 2017.
 He is now a Senior Adviser to the Payment Systems Regulator.
 He has also served on other UK public bodies dealing with pay and pensions.